Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Introduction

 \item \textbf{Cross-module interference (CMI)}.
-For high-density color QR codes, the colorants in neighboring data modules may spill over and severely distort the color of the central module {during print process\footnote{{It is worth noting that CMI is different from chromatic distortion arisen from the camera side, such as chromatic aberration of lens, motion blur and low image resolution, which are out of the scope of this work.}}}, see Fig. \ref{fig:cmi}.
-CMI has negligible influence over low-density color QR codes whose module is large enough because it only occurs along the edges of each module, hardly contaminating the module center over which color recovery is performed.
+For high-density color QR codes, the printing colorants in neighboring data modules may spill over and substantially distort the color of the central module {during the printing process\footnote{{It is worth noting that CMI is different from chromatic distortion arisen from the camera side, such as chromatic aberration of lens, motion blur and low image resolution, which are out of the scope of this work.}}}, see Fig. \ref{fig:cmi}.
+CMI has negligible influence over low-density color QR codes due to their relatively large data module size.
+In this case, the cross-module contamination is only limited to the periphery of each module and does not affect its center portion over which color recovery is performed.

-\end{itemize}
+\end{itemize} }

 To the best of our knowledge, CMI has never been studied before and is especially important for decoding high-density color QR codes, while CCI and illumination variation have been addressed by prior arts \cite{blasinski2013per}\cite{grillo2010high}.
 To address illumination variation, they take an online approach, namely, they learn a color recovery model for every captured QR code image.
 However, we have found that online approach brings huge computational burden to mobile devices and it is difficult to collect enough clean training data for high-density color QR codes due to CMI and other external causes, e.g., dirt, damage and nonuniform illumination on the reference symbols from which the training data are collected.